Title: Doctor of Mathematics

 Location: Rochester, New York, United States

-Frederick R. Cohen, PhD, Mathematics Educator at the University of Rochester, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements and leadership in mathematics education.
+Frederick R. Cohen, PhD, Doctor of Mathematics at the University of Rochester, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements and leadership in mathematics research.

 First inspired to pursue his field after reading an article that dissected the angles of a triangle, found in the book “Introduction to Geometry” by H.S.M.
 Coxeter, Dr. Cohen has been a professor at the University of Rochester in New York since 1989.
-He began his professional career as an assistant to associate professor at Northern Illinois University in DeKalb in 1972, remaining there for seven years while also serving the Institute for Advanced Study in Princeton, New Jersey, from 1975 to 1977.
+He began his professional career as an assistant to associate professor at Northern Illinois University in DeKalb in 1972, remaining there for seven years while also a member of the Institute for Advanced Study in Princeton, New Jersey, from 1975 to 1977.
 He then joined the University of Kentucky in Lexington as an associate to full professor between 1979 and 1988, and later returned to the Institute for Advanced Study from 2005 to 2006 and from 2010 to 2011.
-In addition to this tenure, Dr. Cohen was an invited speaker at the International Congress of Mathematics in Poland in 1983, and a lecturer in the Namboodiri lectures in geometry and topology at the University of Chicago in 2015.
+In addition to this tenure, Dr. Cohen was an invited speaker at the International Congress of Mathematicians in Poland in 1983, and a lecturer in the Namboodiri Lectures in Geometry and Topology at The University of Chicago in 2015.

 For more information, please visit: